 Though the 8 characters do interact at a later point in the game, they fail to do so meaningfully, which was a huge letdown.
 Still, it’s worth getting to know each and every one of these characters.

-The gameplay mechanics in Octopath Traveler make the combat challenging.
-The boost system, combined with the break system, makes winning boss fights feel even more rewarding.
+The gameplay mechanics in Octopath Traveler make the combat challenging but a bit repetitive.
+The boost system, combined with the brake system, makes winning boss fights feel even more rewarding.
 The “Path Action” command also allows characters to get to know NPCs in any given town.

 Overall, Octopath Traveler puts its own unique flair on traditional RPG elements without straying too far from the genre.